Volkswagen Lavida

-The Volkswagen Lavida (大众朗逸 (Dàzhòng Lǎngyì)) is a compact car manufactured by the German automobile manufacturer Volkswagen.
+The Volkswagen Lavida (大众朗逸 (Dàzhòng Lǎngyì)) is a compact car produced by the German automobile manufacturer Volkswagen.
 Originally launched at Auto China 2008 in Beijing, the Lavida is considered the first mass-produced Volkswagen small family car to be mainly designed by its Chinese partner.
 In 2010, the car was the number one seller in China, with 251,615 vehicles delivered.

 First generation (Typ 18; 2008)

 The first generation Lavida is based on the Volkswagen Group PQ34 platform (PQ34L) and competes with a similar Chinese Volkswagen model produced by FAW-Volkswagen which is the Bora.

 At launch, it was equipped with two engine options, which were a 1.6-litre or 2.0-litre.
 The Lavida 1.4 TSI Sport was added to the range at Auto Shanghai 2009, which uses the same engine as the Sagitar TSI and equipped with either a 5-speed manual transmission or a 7-speed DSG transmission.

 Up until the replacement in April 2012, the Lavida sold more than 700,000 units.
 In July 2015, Volkswagen launched a 'New Lavida' with a redesigned exterior, but resembling a notchback, compared to the first generation Lavida resembling a fastback.